PMCOBETH - MSc Cognitive Behavioural Therapy

 • reflective evaluation to assess areas of professional knowledge and understanding;

-• research assignments to assess knowledge and understanding of a range of psychological research methods applicable to CBT;
+• research assignments to assess knowledge and understanding of a range psychological research methods;

-• a research study or systematic review to assess students’ ability to appraise the state of knowledge in a professionally relevant topic area and for the generation of new knowledge.
+• a research study or systematic review to assess students’ ability to appraise the state of knowledge in a professionally relevant topic area and for the generation of new knowledge; and

 Assessments are spread across semesters to allow students to focus on each component in achieving learning outcomes for the module.
 The timetable for assessments has also been developed to ensure both full-time and part-time students are able to develop and enhance their knowledge and skills applicable across modules in order to build up knowledge and skills.
 Assessments address writing, oral presentation, group work as well as practice demonstration of key skills.

-Students are provided with an assessment map to show when assessment occur across the year in order to help manage their expectations.
-Associations between assessments in developing students skills is identified in module handbooks.
 Clear marking criteria are provided for all assessments to ensure transparency and consistency in marking standards.
 Students will be provided with online resources via audio recordings to develop their knowledge of requirements.
 Course committee meetings will be used to review marking criteria and to agree standards in line with the course and module specifications, and learning outcomes.
 These meetings will also be used to discuss marking criteria and guidance with student reps on the course.
-Any changes to assessments will be articulated through the annual review process and discussions with the external examiner.
+Any changes to assessments will be articulated through the annual review process and discussions with external examiner.

 Organised work experience, work based learning, sandwich year or year abroad

-Cognitive behavioural therapy work-based learning is central to the training programme, providing the key context in which students’ learning enables them to translate theory into practice, and develop proficiency in the range of competencies needed for independent practice.
+Cognitive behavioural therapy work-based learning is central to the training programme, providing the key context in which students learning to translate theory into practice and develop proficiency in the range of competencies needed for independent practice.
 Specifically, over the MSc programme, students must:

 • Complete ongoing supervised cognitive behavioural therapy practice in work-based learning, to be approved and supported by the Course Leader